 The Bladnoch itself offers some spectacular sights from the power of the Linn (or Waterfall) of Barhoise during a spate to the beauty of springtime in Cotland Wood.
 The abundance of pink-footed geese, greylag geese, ducks and wading birds led to Wigtown Bay being declared a Local Nature Reserve in 1996, of which it is still the largest in Britain.

-The Water of Fleet is one of the smaller Solway rivers, which runs through the town of Gatehouse of Fleet nestling between the Galloway Hills.
+The Water of Fleet is one of the smaller Solway rivers, which runs through the town of Gatehouse of Fleet nestling between the Galloway hills.
 The river quietly flows through a charming pastoral landscape and is lined with oakwoods, which cast a dappled light on the water on sunlit days.
-The Water of Fleet has two tributaries - the Big Water of Fleet and the Little (or Wee) Water of Fleet.
+The Water of Fleet has two tributaries - the Big Water of Fleet and the Little Water of Fleet.
 The Big Water drains the eastern slope of Cairnsmore of Fleet whilst the Little Water is fed by Loch Fleet.
 The Big and Little Water join at Aikiehill meandering through the countryside to become simply the Water of Fleet.
-It was renowned for its impressive sea trout catches and although catches have fallen it still offers some good fishing including salmon later in the season.
+It was renowned for its impressive sea trout catches and although catches have fallen it still offers good fishing including salmon later in the season.